Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java 13 introduces a new text block feature that uses three quotes like Python and Groovy.

-In addition, all functions of the String class are available.
+In addition, all the functions of the String class are available.

 Code - Functions of class String in Java SE 13